SNH078/Java/14.polymorphism/polym.md

       void sound() { System.out.println("Bark"); }
   }
 ```
+In Java method overriding, the output is decided by:
+👉 Object type at runtime (not reference type)

 | Feature          | Java            | C++            |
 | ---------------- | --------------- | -------------- |